The Propeller Platform as an Experiment Controller

 After some breadboard prototyping, you will likely want to remove the clutter of wires.

 As you can see, the number of wires and connections can quickly become overwhelming.
 After a design has been well tested, it may be time to create a permanent connection.
 Although you can have your own printed circuit boards design, you will more often use some form of protoboard (sometimes known as perfboard).
-You can find a variety of protoboards, pin headers, sockets and other useful parts at sites such as parallax.com, adafruit.com and sparkfun.com.
-For purchasing as many protoboards and other parts from the same source, I prefer sparkfun.
-You may also find protoboards for the Propeller Platform at some vendors.
+You can find a variety of protoboards, pin headers, sockets and other useful parts at sites such as Parallax.com, Adafruit.com and Sparkfun.com.